 Total SA (TOT) is a major trading above the energy sector, a trend it has maintained since 2013.
 The French oil major is involved in upstream and downstream oil operations, renewable energy and liquefied natural gas.
 The diversified energy company gets a boost from its refining and chemicals business when the exploration and production sectors are slow.

 Exchange-traded funds (ETFs) trade like stocks on exchanges.
 The major sectors of the oil business trade as ETFs.
 This allows you to take advantage of the troughs in the cyclical oil sector.
 Shares of E&Ps and refiners rise at different points in the oil cycle.
-When oil prices are low, some oil drillers will decide it is not cost efficient to continue drilling and will idle their equipment.
+When oil prices are low, some oil drillers will decide it does not cost efficient to continue drilling and will idle their equipment.
 The economy still consumes lots of energy.
 Oil supplies are at all-time highs, so refiners can keep producing oil products even if E&P activity drops off.
 When oil prices are low, a refining ETF such as Market Vectors Oil Refiners ETF (CRAK) is a good investment.

 The S&P Global Energy Index Fund (IXC) is a good diversification play on oil stocks.
 It tracks the large diversified oil companies such as Total SA and Royal Dutch Shell.
 The Energy Select Sector SPDR provides exposure to US oil majors such as Exxon and Chevron.